Idaho Vandals football: Idaho State

-The "Battle of the Domes" theme began in 2017, and is applied to multiple sports.
-Idaho State was the first of the pair to play its home games indoors, opening the Holt Arena (originally ASISU Minidome) in 1970.
+With Idaho's rejoining of the Big Sky Conference in 2018, Idaho Central Credit Union sponsored a rivalry series titled "Battle of the Domes", which was applied to multiple sports.
+Idaho State was the first of the pair to play its home games indoors, opening the ICCU Dome (originally ASISU Minidome, later Holt Arena) in 1970.
 The Kibbie Dome in Moscow was enclosed in 1975, after four years as an outdoor venue; the last two outdoor games in this series were played there in 1971 and 1973, then known as new Idaho Stadium.
-In opposite regions of Idaho and in different time zones, the driving distance between the campuses is over 530 mi, and further if routed through western Montana.